 Faculty/Staff Specific Questions:

-Yes, anyone who is on a proposal being reviewed by the St. Lawrence IRB must complete the necessary modules of the CITI Program Training.
-Your collaborator should set up his or her account with a St. Lawrence affiliation; he or she can also affiliate with a second institution, if desired.
-The IRB Chair will only be able to verify that this individual has completed the training if he or she affiliates with St. Lawrence.
+Yes.
+Anyone who is on a proposal being reviewed by the St. Lawrence University IRB must complete the necessary modules of the CITI Program training.
+Your collaborator should set up their account with a St. Lawrence affiliation; they can also affiliate with a second institution, if desired.
+The IRB Chair will only be able to verify that this individual has completed the training if they affiliate with St. Lawrence.

-How can I verify that my collaborators, student investigators or students in my course have completed the necessary modules?
+How can I verify that my collaborators, student investigators, and/or students in my course have completed the necessary modules?

-You cannot see completion records for anyone but yourself.
-Just contact the IRB chair, Cathy Crosby, at firstname.lastname@example.org, and provide the names of the individuals for whom you want a verification of completion.
+You cannot see completion records for anyone but yourself unless they send them to you.
+If you want to see the completion records of someone else, ask that individual to go into their St. Lawrence courses and "Share" their record with you.
+You can also contact the IRB chair, Cathy Crosby, at firstname.lastname@example.org, and provide the names of the individuals for whom you want a verification of completion.
 She will check the records and provide that verification.
+However, the chair asks that faculty request the completion records from their students before seeking that information from the chair.